-The key imperative is to reallocate more street space around Pitt Street Metro Station by 2024.
+The key imperative is to reallocate more street space around Gadigal Metro Station by 2024.
 The Cross City Tunnel already provides a fast and direct bypass under this area for many trips.
 Encouraging through traffic to use alternative routes or modes allows greater flexibility in the way we design and use city centre streets.

 The City will continue to work with Transport for NSW to modify the operation of the transport network around Park Street.
-This will be a critical enabler of this action and will focus on:
+This will be a critical enabler of this action and the City will advocate for: